stakater-archive/StakaterCloudDocs-Archived/content/sre/authentication-authorization/saap-authorization-roles.md

 ### Storage
 - create/view/delete quotas and limits on the cluster
 - not view information about nodes and PVs in the cluster, as this is managed by the stakater team
-- not allowed to delete Storage Class
+- not delete Storage Class
 ### Networking
 - create/view/delete NetworkPolicy objects
 - view routes in all projects